 Last updated: May 6, 2021

 The New College Registrar’s Office continues to be open and provide service to students remotely during regular business hours.
 See their page for more information.

 DG Ivey Library

-The DG Ivey Library is open in a limited capacity.
-A valid TCard is required to enter the library.
-Book check-out is available through curb-side pickup only.
+The DG Ivey Library is closed.
+Assistance is still available through email and online appointments.
 See their page for more information.

-The New College Writing Centre is open remotely, including online and phone appointments, as well as running virtual writing programs.
+The New College Writing Centre is open remotely, including online and phone appointments.
 See their page for more information.